Diogomartf/diogo-next/blog/hello.md

 ---
-title: "Hello world"
+title: "Hello blog"
 date: "13-09-2020"
 ---

-# Hello world
+# Hello Blog

 This is the first post I'm writting.